Suteans

-The Suteans (Akkadian: Sutī’ū, possibly from Amorite: Š^{e}tī’u) were a nomadic Semitic people who lived throughout the Levant, Canaan, and Mesopotamia, specifically in the region of Suhum, during the Old Babylonian period.
+The Suteans (Akkadian: Sutī’ū, possibly from Amorite: Š^{e}tī’u) were a nomadic people who lived throughout the Levant, Canaan, and Mesopotamia, specifically in the region of Suhum, during the Old Babylonian period.
 They were famous in Semitic epic poetry for being fierce nomadic warriors, and like the ʿApiru, traditionally worked as mercenaries.
 The Suteans spoke the Sutean language, an unattested language proposed to be related to either Aramaic or Arabic.
 They may have been part of the Ahlamu.